AIM Youth Journalism Initiative

 AIM believes that Arlington’s youth have incredibly important and valuable perspectives on the world that deserve to be heard.
 We’re looking for a diverse, motivated group of high school students to help us build a brand new program that will get teenagers out into our community, asking questions, making connections with the wider world, telling the stories that matter most to them, and publishing their work.
 Here’s how to get involved…

 Think of this club as your entry point into the world of journalism and media.
-Get together with other students in Arlington for monthly workshops on finding stories, interviewing, podcasting, mobile video production, fact checking, editing, journalism ethics, and more!
+Get together with other students in Arlington to share your ideas and works in progress, and participate in workshops on finding stories, interviewing, podcasting, mobile video production, fact checking, editing, journalism ethics, and more!
 Further down the road, we hope to offer Q&As with working journalists and site visits to places like NPR and the Washington Post.
 All Arlington students ages 14-19 are invited.
 No journalism experience needed, newcomers welcome.

-For students ready to jump in with two feet, this intensive program will give you the real-world, hands-on experience of making local media.
-Come ready with a few story ideas, and we’ll give you the training and support to help you produce a couple short nonfiction multimedia pieces (video, photo, audio, or written).
-This program is rigorous and requires a six week, 15 hr/wk commitment, about half of which will be spent on site at AIM’s Green Valley location.
+For students ready to jump in with two feet, our intensive programs will give you real-world, hands-on experience making local media.
+Come ready with a few story ideas, and we’ll give you the training and support to help you produce a short nonfiction multimedia piece.
+These programs, offered a couple times per year (typically in the fall/spring/summer) are rigorous and require a minimum of a 10-15 hr/wk commitment, about half of which will be spent on site at AIM’s Green Valley location.
 Teens are expected to work both independently and collaboratively with peers, and to be on the hunt for stories and issues in their community and the world around them.

 What You’ll Get: